lucj/k0s-family/content/k0s/multi-nodes/_index.md

 ```

 {{< callout type="info" >}}
-We don't use the `--single` option as this instance will only act as a control-plane Node.
+We don't use the `--single` option as this instance will only act as a control plane Node.
 {{< /callout >}}

 You can now exit the shell from `k0s-1`.